 - A limited number of percussionists to provide extra rhythm!

 - The director will encourage orchestra members to try harmonies and rhythms throughout the season to spur our confidence and stretch our skills with the goal of creating a cohesive, nice-sounding whole.

 The orchestra plays tunes from the New England, American South, Celtic, Quebecois, and Scandinavian heritages, along with original compositions by contemporary musicians.

 • 3 seasons a year — Fall, Spring, and a varied Summer program.
 (Members pick and choose to join any or all seasons.)
-We are beginning our second year in September.

 • Each season is approximately 10 weeks long

 • Fall and Spring seasons conclude with a concert open to the public

 - Summer season is an informal session format